 Now I must say a word or two more, I could say a great deal more upon this, but I just in conclusion give one hint, and that is this; how came the Jews to return from captivity at all?
-Had they behaved so well during those 70 years that when the time arrived, they were entitled on the ground of their good behavior to return?
+Had they behaved so well during that 70 years that when the time arrived they were entitled on the ground of their good behaviour to return?
 Do you say this?
-If you do, you will run counter to God's own testimony, who has said, "not for your sakes, but for my name's sake I do this."
-But even that does not make the secret very obvious; the secret of it all is this, and a beautiful secret it is.
-Before the Israelites went into captivity the Holy Ghost placed the birth of the Savior at Bethlehem in Judea, and Christ must be there, for "the scepter shall not depart;" the princely scepter remained in the tribe of Judah all the time of the captivity; "the scepter shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be."
-The secret of the return was that Christ still forms a part of the genealogy of that tribe; that tribe could not be broken all the time Christ was there, he was to be born in Bethlehem, was to be called the Nazarene, was to accomplish our salvation at Jerusalem; there the gospel was to begin to be preached.
-So that Christ after all was at the root of their return.
+If you do, you will run counter to God's own testimony; who hath said, not for your sakes, but for my name's sake do I this.'
+But even that does not make the secret very obvious; the secret of it all is this, and a beautiful secret it is.-Before the Israelites went into captivity the Holy Ghost placed the birth of the Saviour at Bethlehem in Judea, and Christ must be there, for 'the sceptre shall not depart;' the princely sceptre remained in the tribe of Judah all the time of the captivity; the sceptre shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be.'
+The secret of their return was that Christ still formed a part of the genealogy of that tribe; that tribe could not be broken all the time Christ was there, he was to be born in Bethlehem, was to be called the Nazarene, was to accomplish our salvation at Jerusalem; there the gospel was to begin to be So that Christ after all was at the root of their return.
 Bless his holy name, I had almost said he is at the root of everything that is vitally good.
-So, the secret of their return laid then in the fact that Jesus Christ was not yet born, that prediction gave him descent or rather gave him birth from that tribe, and gave him birth in Judea, where he was to live and where he was to die, the apostles to be called, and the gospel preaching to commence.
+So the secret of their return laid then in the fact that Jesus Christ was not yet born, that prediction gave him descent or rather gave him birth from that tribe, and gave him birth in Judea, where he was to live and where he was to die, the apostles to be called, and the gospel preaching to commence.